100+ Tiny House Design Ideas for 2023

 6) Shipping Container Homes

 Shipping containers provide the option of building a house out of existing weatherproof material.
-Since shipping container houses have endless possibilities, they have grown as mainstream tiny house designs.
+Since shipping container houses have endless possibilities, they have grown as mainstream tiny houses.

 Owing to their original commercial utility, shipping containers are fire and hurricane-proof, which means they are the most durable option for a home.

 While large steel containers are the most preferred choice for residential construction, shipping boxes are also available as large wood containers, which can be used to build tiny homes from more traditional materials.

 Shipping container is the perfect tiny house for everyone seeking a simple lifestyle.
 The house can be made to look spacious with large windows and doors that let in an abundance of natural light.
 Homeowners can add a porch and a lot of shelving and storage space to complete the tiny house.

 7) Cob House

 Cob houses are durable and compatible with most environments.
 They are warm in winter and cool in summer.
 They feature an overhang of the thatched roof (most preferred) to protect walls from moisture in monsoons.